 And what a belief it was!
 You realized that Jesus did everything necessary for you and me to be saved.
-I mean, He obviously didn’t, because if He did, you would have been saved without having to make any choice at all, so it was also necessary for you to believe “He did everything necessary for you to be saved” to be saved.
-Which also means that you were required to believe a lie in order to be saved, since there was an additional step necessary (your belief) even though Jesus supposedly did everything necessary to be saved, but if believing a lie can’t help save us, what can?
+I mean, He obviously didn’t, because if He did, you would have been saved without having to make any choice at all, so it was also necessary for you to choose to believe that “He did everything necessary for you to be saved” to be saved.
+Which also means that you were required to choose to believe a lie in order to be saved, since there was an additional step necessary (your choice to believe) even though Jesus supposedly did everything necessary to be saved, but if choosing to believe a lie can’t help save us, what can?
 (Obviously not Jesus, since He wasn’t able to save you without your additional contribution of a good decision to believe the lie.)
 You also chose to believe that Jesus took care of all of our sins through His death, entombment, and resurrection.
-Although, again, we also know that this isn’t actually true either, since our sins are apparently still a problem for us if we don’t choose to believe that He took care of all of our sins, but again, what’s wrong with believing a lie if it’s necessary to be believed in order to be saved?
+Although, again, we also know that this isn’t actually true either, since our sins are apparently still a problem for us if we don’t choose to believe that He took care of all of our sins, but again, what’s wrong with choosing to believe a lie if it’s necessary to be believed in order to be saved?

 So, again, congratulations on your salvation!
-Oh, and I know you were told that Christianity isn’t a religion, but now that you’ve been saved, make sure that you give 10% of your income to the local church you decide to attend, and make sure you attend local church meetings as often as possible as well.
-And be sure to avoid anything the leaders of that church or denomination decide are sinful, especially when it comes to matters of the human body and sexuality (particularly when it comes to matters of sexuality that aren’t actually discussed in Scripture).
-There are also a large number of other rules, many unwritten (you can’t expect God to have let us know everything He wanted us to know through Scripture, now, can you?), but you’ll figure them out.
+Oh, and I know you were told that Christianity isn’t a religion, but now that you’ve been saved, make sure that you give 10% of your income to the local church you decide to attend, and be sure you attend local church meetings as often as possible as well.
+Oh, and you’d also certainly best avoid anything the leaders of that church or denomination decide are sinful, especially when it comes to matters of the human body and sexuality (particularly when it comes to matters of sexuality that aren’t actually discussed in Scripture).
+There are also a large number of other rules, many unwritten (you couldn’t possibly have expected God to let us know everything He wanted us to know through Scripture, now, could you?), but you’ll figure them out.
 Or at least you’d better — and relatively quickly — if you don’t want to get disfellowshipped, or at least gossiped heavily about.

 Welcome to the family!